VidhuNived/Steganography_hidding_image_in_aonther/README.md

 pip is python package installer, it must be install first although its preinstalled in many Linux Distributions.

 --->>> sudo apt-get install python-pip

+orginal_image is the carrier image. secret_image is the data to be hidden. encrypted_image is the carrier image with hidden data, also this is the image which we transmit via network.